Jeedella/SoC_Z7_MBD_Platform/README.md

 * PS uart, 2 x uartlite and 2 x uart16550.
 * 2 x PS I2C.
 (Listed in user space but not yet tested in C app).
 * PS spi controller with 3 slave selects.
 (Listed in user space but not yet tested in C app).
+* Switches, buttons, leds and rgb leds accessible in user space.

 ### To do
 * Investigate I2C acknowledge